eyeson-team/ghost/README.md

 so is to join with a participant using the web interface and mute your audio and video.

+## Reader Interface

+The rtp-packet stream is made available on the interface.

 ## Development

 ```sh